rahim-hashim/video_transcripts/_Transcripts/Bill Simmons NFL/20240905_Bill Simmons NFL.md

 Instagram: https://www.instagram.com/ringer
 ---

-# A ChiefsRavens Classic with Peter Schrager  The Bill Simmons Podcast
+# A Chiefs/Ravens Classic with Peter Schrager  The Bill Simmons Podcast

 **Bill Simmons NFL:** [September 05, 2024](https://www.youtube.com/watch?v=mqJJwjFdSOE)

 *  All right, we're taping this right after the Chiefs Ravens game.
 *  Normally Peter Schrager is on good morning football in the mornings with a good night's
 *  sleep or maybe no sleep and some coffee and a chance to react.